beenotung/cs-gen/README.md

 ```

 ### Declare Project APIs
-The APIs can be declared in `./scripts/gen-project.ts`.
+The APIs of the project can be declared in `./scripts/gen-project.ts`.
-Depending the on project scale, the apis can be declared across multiple files, then imported from the `gen-project.ts`.
+Depending on project the scale, the APIs can be declared across multiple files, then imported from the `gen-project.ts`.

 When the project skeleton is generated, there are some example Commands and Queries.
 Below shows a part of `gen-project.ts`: